+At each snapshot the parameters that can change within the Monte Carlo simulation are:

+Victim antenna relative gain, i.e. the base station gain in the direction of the DECT-2020 NR radio device.

+Transmit power of the DECT-2020 NR radio device via transmission power control.

+Pathloss between DECT-2020 NR radio device and MFCN base station (ITU-R Recs P.452 and P. 2108 losses are independently variable).

-To statistically characterise the risk of interference the simulation is carried out for 1 million samples.
-The percentage of instances where the interference from DECT-2020 NR device exceeds the protection threshold of -6 dB I/N at the base station receiver is calculated over these samples and are provided in Table 58.
-As can be seen, this technical analysis indicates that for DECT-2020 NR operating at 3.805 GHz the percentage of locations of DECT-2020 NR transmitters that exceed the protection criteria for MFCN is less than 5% and improves to 2% as the frequency separation is increased.
+To statistically characterise the risk of interference the simulation is carried out for 500,000.
+The probability where the interference from DECT-2020 NR device exceeds the protection threshold of -6 dB I/N at the base station receiver is given by:

+Probability of interference = ∑Snapshots where protection criterion is exceeded / ∑Snapshots

+As can be seen in Table 58, the analysis indicates that for DECT-2020 NR operating with TPC at 3.805 GHz the probability where DECT-2020 NR transmitters exceed the protection criterion of -6 dB I/N for MFCN is 1.76% and improves to 0.515% as the frequency separation is increased to 3.915 GHz (where the NFD levels off).

+Table 58: Probability of DECT-2020 NR radio device exceeds -6 dB I/N at the MFCN base station receiver (Urban Macro case)